andvsilva/webscraping/whale-alert/README.md

 Now we already have the Blockchain data, we can analysis the transaction history and looking for insights that are related to the price BTC.
 I will examine the data in the next section.

-## 3 - Analysis the data by making the plots of the Inflow and Outflow of BTC
+## 3 - Analysis the data from Inflow and Outflow of BTC

 In the analysis, I start look in the flow of BTC transactions, i.e. the number of transactions ```from to``` (inflow and outflow).